 Individual Event Settings

-Even if an event accepts payments, you can disable the payments feature by using the checkbox on the Edit Event page.
+Even if an event has a cost, you can disable the payments feature by using the checkbox on the Edit Event page.

 Testing Payments